 This capital city is a vibrant place, with lots to do both day and night.
 In Summer Reykjavik is nearly open 24/7 due to its abundance of daylight hours, so you can party through the day and day, without seeing any night!

 Culturally there is much to see here.
 There are many art galleries and museums focusing on contemporary as well as historic exhibits.
 The Living Art Museum is an internationally acclaimed venue for contemporary visual arts, with many creations by Icelandic artists.
 The University Art Museum not only has collections of local artworks, but also has research on the history of art in Iceland.
 And why not enjoy at night some of the wonderful Reykjavik restaurants that show off the Icelandic food.

 Reykjavik’s Geothermal Pools are a great way to relax and warm up.
 Mostly they are in the open air but the thermal pools are naturally heated, so they are warm all year round.
 Many have spas and whirlpools as well as swimming pools and areas for the kids to play in.
-Blue Lagoon is a very popular day spa with pools, or if you like the idea of swimming in a warm thermal beach you will love Geothermal Beach.
+Sky Lagoon is a very popular day spa with pools, or if you like the idea of swimming in a warm thermal beach you will love Geothermal Beach.

 The architecture and Icelandic’s landscapes are very different to any where in the world.
 A combination of modern buildings, interspersed with the historical ones and harsh landscapes are quite stunning.
 The Pearl is an amazing structure, built in 1988 its huge tanks and glass domes sitting atop Oskjuhlid Hill is where the natural hot water is stored for heating the city.
 You will also find a rotating restaurant here under the dome and a museum.|